niksilver/burnup/README.md

 ## More tips and tricks

-Here are some other details that might be of interest…
+Here are some other details that might be of interest...

 - The more data you have the slower the `sumValid` function gets.
   But for a project lasting a few weeks it should be fine.